Migrating VMs with OneSwap

 oneswap list clusters [--datacenter DCName] | List clusters (can filter by datacenter) |

-For convenience, it is a good practice to populate the /etc/one/oneswap.yaml file with the values that will apply for most migrated VMs.
-If the user running oneswap has no permissions to edit the file, it can be copied, modified and execute oneswap with the parameter --config-file NEW_CONFIG_FILE.yaml
+For convenience, it is a good practice to populate the /etc/one/oneswap.yaml file with the values that will be applied for the most migrated VMs.
+If the user running oneswap has no permissions to edit the file, it can be copied, modified and oneswap be executed with the parameter --config-file NEW_CONFIG_FILE.yaml

 We value your feedback